EarthProgram/did-cosmos/README.md

 **Asset Module** Maintains on-chain assets, with its own module-specific functions for creating, updating, and deactivating assets.
 Each Asset Module MUST also support a method for retrieving the DID Document for a given asset, given a DID managed by that module.

 The role of each of these modules is further described below.

 ## did:cosmos Syntax

 An example `did:cosmos` method identifier is `did:cosmos:version:chainspace:namespace:unique-id`.

-There are four forms of did:cosmos DIDs
+There are four forms of did:cosmos DIDs:

 ```abnf
 did:cosmos:version:chainspace:namespace:unique-id